SQLBulkQueryTool/SQLBulkQueryTool/README.md

 1.  config/test.properties - these are the global properties, where you can set the driver, url, etc.,
 2.  bin/run.conf - per execution properties, set the root locations of test artifacts (i.e., scenarios and query files)
-3.  <scenario>.properties - the specific property file used to control 1 scenario.
+3.  {scenario}.properties - the specific property file used to control 1 scenario.
 Here you can set the specific scenario of queries and expected results to use, which must exist in the artifact root location (see run.conf above).
             The idea was that you reuse queries, but have a different set of expected results.
 This was the case with Teiid, when the same queries can produce different rersults as each backend data source was tested.